Pierre-Antoine Dossevi

 Pierre-Antoine Dossevi (born 17 January 1952) is a Togolese former professional footballer who played as a right winger.

 Career

 Dossevi made appearances for Tours, Paris-Saint Germain, USL Dunkerque and Bourges.

-After he retired from playing, Dossevi was a member of Tours' professional staff for nine years.
+After retirement, Dossevi was a member of Tours' professional staff for nine years.

 Personal life

 Dossevi is the father of Thomas and Matthieu, professional footballers who have played internationally for Togo.